Steel Building Systems, Inc

 1. Spend hundreds of dollars for repeated harsh chemical treatments to hold termites at bay.

-2. Build with steel.
+2. Build with steel for termite proof construction.

 No termite can make a meal of steel.